Basketball Drills - Motion Offense DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 First read "Motion Offense".
-This article features some break down drills for teaching the 3-2 motion offense.
-These drills may involve only certain positions, and not the entire team.
-You may want to work with the perimeter players, while on the other end, your assistant works with the post players, or vice-versa.
-Many of these drills are applicable to any motion offense...
-3out-2in, 4out-1in, 5out, etc. and help teach players how to "play the game".
+This article features break-down drills for teaching motion offense.
+Some of these drills are for guards and some are for post players.
+You might work with perimeter players at one basket, while on the other end, your assistant works with post players, or vice-versa.
+Many of these drills are applicable to any motion offense - 3out-2in, 4out-1in, 5out, etc. and help teach players how to "play the game".

-After running some of these drills, we like to go 4-on-4 or 5-on-5 half-court to reinforce things.
-We make our 4-on-4 and 5-on-5 drills competitive with losers doing push-ups.
-In all of these drills, we really stress that our perimeter players get into triple-threat position when receiving a pass on the outside.
+After running some of these drills, play 4-on-4 or 5-on-5 half-court to reinforce things.
+Make the 4-on-4 and 5-on-5 drills competitive with losers doing push-ups.
+In all of these drills, we stress that our perimeter players get into triple-threat position when receiving a pass on the outside.

-After teaching the V-cut, teach the back-cut, which is used when the defender over-plays, or denies, the pass.
-Have your X2 defender deny the pass, and teach O2 to recognize this situation and make the back-cut for the pass from O1.
-Initially, use token defense, and then go 2-on-2 with hard defense.
+V-Cut, Back-Cut DrillNext, teach the back-cut, which is used when the defender over-plays, or denies the pass.
+Have your X2 defender deny the pass, and teach O2 to recognize this situation and make the back-cut for a pass from O1.
+Initially, use token defense, and then go 2-on-2 with live defense.
 The O2 offensive player must learn to read the defender, and learn when to v-cut, and when to back-cut.

-Now teach that if O1 is not able to make the pass to the wing, he/she may simply dribble to the wing and replace the wing.
-The wing player must recognize this, and then back-cut to the hoop.
-He/she may cut all the way through to the opposite wing, or can button-hook at the low block and post-up the defender down low.
+Dribble-Entry, Rotate DrillIf O1 is not able to pass to the wing, he/she may dribble there and replace the wing.
+The wing player must recognize this, and back-cut to the hoop.
+He/she cuts all the way through to the opposite wing.
 The opposite wing replaces O1 at the point.
 Rotate around several times (go left also) and then yell "Go!", and finish the set with a pass to a cutter for the lay-up or shot.

-Otherwise O1 can pass back out on top to O3 and O3 can then dribble to either wing and continue the drill.
-In diagram B, we have the wing player dribble toward the top, and here O1 fakes a cut outside and then quickly back-cuts.
+Otherwise O1 passes back out on top to O3 and O3 then dribbles to either wing to continue the drill.
+In diagram B, the wing player dribbles toward the top, and here O1 fakes a cut outside and then back-cuts.
 O1 either receives the pass on the back-cut and scores, or moves back out to the vacated wing spot.

 When attacking the seam, O1 should already have sprinted back out to the top, and may receive the pass from O2 if the defenders hedge and stop the drive.
 Now O1 has the same three options.